 The cocktail and Szechuan experience Boston proper has been waiting for

 No more $30 Lyfts to Woburn.
 Baldwin Bar superstar Ran Duan has upended his parents’ original Sichuan Garden space in Brookline Village, and it’s a twofer fantasy come true: an all-killer menu of dan dan noodles, Chengdu dry hot chicken wings, and double-fried pork to accompany the inevitably amazing cocktail program.
-Sidle up to the tiki-adjacent bar and savor elixirs like the Cadillo Sour (Bacardi Carta Blanca, guava paste, mascarpone, lime, mint).
+Sidle up to the tiki-adjacent bar and savor elixirs like the Bocadillo Sour (Bacardi Carta Blanca, guava paste, mascarpone, lime, mint).
 Or just put your drinking fate in Duan’s hands and let him entertain you off-menu.

 Southern comfort in the South End

 The thrill here is not just that Southern cuisine has finally come to the South End, but that the food is so outstanding.
 Chef and owner Jason Cheek, nostalgic for his North Carolina upbringing, has concocted a tranquilizing menu of decadent shared table eats.
 The crunchy, juicy fried chicken is a no-brainer -- when you walk in, it seems every table already has a plate of it -- as are the baby back ribs, best accompanied by the extra-rich mac & cheese.
 Those looking to temper the dietary effects of all that meat can visit the “farmhouse” portion of the menu for charred okra and sweet potato hoe cakes.
 The cocktail menu is small but delivers smoke and citrus, and the decor is its own delight -- a raw industrial space transformed into a down-home roadhouse, with vintage pie plates dotting the walls and upside-down vintage lamps hanging from the rafters.